Turning in the landscape: a new mechanism for generating Primordial Black Holes

-In fig.~\ref{fig:powers} the solid lines show the numerically computed power spectra for the two models above, together with the corresponding evolutions of $\etaperp(N)$.
-This plot shows the effectiveness of our mechanism to boost the small scale power spectrum by a large factor of $\sim 10^7$ compared to CMB scales, as required for a significant production of PBHs.
-There, we also display the result of an analytical approximation, which provides a good fit and enables one to understand the mechanisms behind the specific shapes of the power spectra.
-To appreciate this, let us note that the dynamics of each $k$-mode is characterized by two times, $\tilde{N}$ corresponding to entropic mass crossing and the onset of the instability, and $\Nbar$ corresponding to the effective sound horizon crossing where $\zeta$ becomes constant:
+{\bf Broad turns.}--- For broad enough turns, one can appropriately adapt the results corresponding to constant large turns, which have recently been studied \cite{Garcia-Saenz:2018ifx, Garcia-Saenz:2018vqf, 1902.03221,1908.11316}.
+The dynamics of each $k$-mode is characterized by two times, $\tilde{N}$ corresponding to entropic mass crossing and the onset of the instability, and $\Nbar$ corresponding to the effective sound horizon crossing where $\zeta$ becomes constant: